What is the average incoming GPA of your clinical lab science students?

 An advisor can look at this evaluation and let you know what courses you may still need.
 If you have a science degree, it is most likely that you will be lacking almost all of the prerequisite coursework in the humanities and social sciences.

 See a list of prerequisites.

-If you plan on attending a local community college or university, look at http://www.llu.edu/allied-health/sahp/transfer/index.page, select the school you plan on attending, scroll down to page three, and check the transfer courses at that school.
+If you plan on attending a local community college or university, look at http://www.llu.edu/allied-health/sahp/transfer/index.page, select the school you plan on attending, and check the transfer courses at that school.
 It usually takes a minimum of one year at another college to complete these prerequisites.

 If the State of California determines that your foreign bachelor's degree is acceptable, and you join our program, you would still enter at the junior-year level, and would receive a second bachelor's degree at the end of the senior year.